 Always start with the least restrictive restraint.
 For example, if mittens or wrist restraints will suit the purpose, then start with those before something more restricting like full-body restraints.

 Additionally, restraints should never be used to punish or coerce a patient.
-These tools are only to be used when there’s immediate threat of harm to the patient and/or the people around them.
+These tools are only to be used when there’s an immediate threat of harm to the patient and/or the people around them.

 Facilities that are accredited under the Joint Commission must be familiar with and diligently enforce the Joint Commission’s standards and definitions for restraints.
 The standards include what qualifies as a restraint, when restraints can be used, evaluation and monitoring of patients on restraints, staff training, and reporting deaths or issues.